Microsoft sets May 2 for (Surface-less) New York event

 Microsoft plans to hold a splashy event in New York City on May 2.

-CEO Satya Nadella is slated to speak, but don't expect an appearance by a new Surface Pro.
+CEO Satya Nadella is slated to speak at the shindig, which is expected to feature both hardware and software.
+But don't expect an appearance by a new Surface Pro.
 A reveal of a fresh version of the tablet is unlikely.

 The plans are in line with earlier reporting on CNET sister site ZDNet, which said last month that the company's Surface Book 2 tablet won't be announced at the US spring unveiling, as Microsoft has done in the past.
 The report also noted a new phone was unlikely.

-With Surface tablets sitting out on the sidelines again, Microsoft hasn't offered brand-new Surface Book or Surface Pro since October 2015.
+With Surface tablets sitting on the sidelines again, Microsoft hasn't offered a brand-new Surface Book or Surface Pro since October 2015.